cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

   --output kube-plugin.rpm
 ```

-Then, with super user privileges, install with `yum`, and you're ready to use:
+Then, with superuser privileges, install with `yum`, and you're ready to use:

 ```console
 $ sudo yum --disablerepo=* localinstall kube-plugin.rpm